 2. Connect with passive candidates

 Passive candidates can be a tough nut to crack.
-They are usually content in their current roles and are not looking for new opportunities.
+They’re usually content in their current roles and aren’t looking for new opportunities.
 Thanks to social media, it has become far easier to make the first move and connect.

-While passive candidates might not be floating freely in the employment market today, they are still interested in useful and relevant content that may help them with their careers.
+While passive candidates might not be floating freely in the employment market today, they’re still interested in useful and relevant content that may help them with their careers.
 Companies that provide them with this kind of content may prompt them to generously share their details and contact information with you in return.
+It’s a win-win!

 3. Have a long-term talent acquisition strategy